14islands/14islands-com-v2/app/blog/_posts/2016-06-29-estimation-survey.md

 # Estimation process survey

+Small companies should always aim to have improved internal processes.
+Creating an estimation for a project is a great example on how automation could be able to help.
+Time spent efficiently can be crucial for 3 jack-of-all-trades partners like us at 14islands.

 A few months ago we created a survey to find out more on how other companies do their estimation process.

 The survey attracted 28 responses from different companies.